morauszkia/coding-notes/index.md

 hero:
   name: "My Treasury of Coding Notes"
-  tagline: "A site to house all my coding notes for various languages, frameworks and libraries that I came into contact"
+  tagline: "A site to house all my coding notes on various languages, frameworks, and libraries that I came into contact with"

 features:
   - icon: